cherry-embedded/CherryUSB/README.md

 The CherryUSB Host Stack has a standard enumeration implementation for devices mounted on roothubs and external hubs, and a standard interface for the different Class to indicate what the Class driver needs to do after enumeration and after disconnection.
 A standard hcd porting interface has also been standardised for adapting different USB IPs for IP-oriented programming.
 Finally, the protocol stack is managed using os, and provides osal to make a adaptation to different os.

-How CherryUSB Host Stack is implemented, the video will be provided in future.

 CherryUSB Host Stack has the following functions：

 - Automatic loading of supported Class drivers